f4exb/sdrangel/plugins/feature/map/readme.md

 When checked, names of objects are displayed in a bubble next to each object.

+<h3>4: Delete</h3>

+When clicked, all items will be deleted from the map.

 <h3>Map</h3>

 The map displays objects reported by other SDRangel channels and features.